 Inward Expression: Even when a fellow worker believes or does something we disagree with, we approach that person with respect.
 Managers treat those they are managing with deep respect as individuals, even when things go wrong.
-We reject gossip as destructive and disrespectful to the one being discussed.
-If we are upset with someone, we speak to them, rather than complain to others.
+We reject gossip as destructive and disrespectful.
+If we are upset with someone, we speak to that individual, rather than complain to others.
 We are polite to each other and never objectify another employee.

 Outward Expression: We must also respect and love our user (both consumer and advertiser) by putting them above ourselves.
 When talking about individuals that disagree with our cultural values, or who have done evil things, we need to remember that they are worthy of respect as human beings, even though we disagree with their thoughts or actions.

 What this isn’t: Respect doesn’t mean moral relativism.
 Although every human is created in the image of God, that doesn’t mean all ideas and actions are worthy of respect.
 Many are not.